aframevr/aframe-site/src/_posts/webxr-ar-module.md

 ---
-title: "How to experiment with AR and A-Frame"
+title: "Experiment with AR and A-Frame"
 date: 2019-12-31
 layout: blog
 image: